 Milk - The latest player in the fight against powdery mildew is milk.
 It’s not clear yet why it works so well, but it is believed that naturally occurring compounds in the milk are at work to combat the disease while also boosting the plant’s immune system.
 One experiment showed good results by applying a weekly dose of one part milk to two parts water.
-This is yet another case when more is not better.
-Concentrations above three parts water had adverse side effects.

 Even with many choices for control, prevention is still the best medicine, not only with powdery mildew, but with other diseases as well.